jtom38/PowerManager/Goals.md

 # PowerManager

-PowerShell Package Manager

-## Getting Started

-Download PowerManager as a global package.
-TBD

-Open your project folder and run the following command o get started.

-`New-PowerManager` This will ask you some questions and get your project ready

 ## Terms

 * `manifest` = This is the schema that defines the requirements of a module and or script.
 This can be found in the .pmproject or as a hashtable